Automatic adaptation of MCMC algorithms: Examples

 For all comparisons, we used $20$ independent runs of each method and present the average results from these runs.
-To show the variation in runs, we present boxplots of efficiency in relation to computation time from the $20$ runs of Auto Adapt.
-The final (right-most) boxplot in each such figures shows the $20$ final efficiency estimates from larger runs.
+To show the variation in runs, we present box-plots of efficiency in relation to computation time from the $20$ runs of Nested Adaptation.
+The final (right-most) box-plot in each such figures shows the $20$ final efficiency estimates from larger runs.
 Not surprisingly, these can be lower than obtained by shorter runs.
 These final estimates are reported in the tables.

-A public Github repository containing scripts for reproducing our results may be found at https://github.com/nxdao2000/AutoAdaptMCMC.
+A public Github repository containing scripts for reproducing our results may be found at \href{https://github.com/nxdao2000/AutoAdaptMCMC}{https://github.com/nxdao2000/AutoAdaptMCMC}.
 Some additional experiments are also provided there.